Danielle Ponter

-Early life
+Early life and education

-Ponter was born in Darwin, Northern Territory.
+Danielle Ann Ponter was born on 8 January 2000 in Darwin, Northern Territory.
 She had a strong footballing background as part of the noted Rioli–Long family; she is the niece of former Essendon player Michael Long and the cousin of former Hawthorn footballer Cyril Rioli.

+Early football

 Ponter began playing for St Mary's at 11 in the under-16 female division of Northern Territory Football League (NTFL), in the 2011–12 season.
-She won the Sharyn Smith Medal, the division best and fairest, in four consecutive seasons.

 Ponter competed at the 2014 AFL Women's Under 18 Championships for the Thunder Devils (a combined Northern Territory–Tasmania team) at 14.
 She competed at the next three championships and additionally played for the Central Allies in a state of origin match in 2017 and 2018.
-Ponter attended the 2018 AFLW draft combine and was a member of the 2018 AFLW Academy, one of twenty-nine seventeen-year-old prospects.
+Ponter attended the 2018 AFLW draft combine and was a member of the 2018 AFLW Academy, one of 29 seventeen-year-old prospects.

 She played for Essendon's VFL Women's side in 2018, kicking six goals in six matches.
 Ahead of the 2018 AFLW draft, prospects nominated a state or region they wished to play in; Ponter chose South Australia, meaning Adelaide, as the only South Australian club, was the only team with an opportunity to select her.